clux/probes/content/post/2023-12-31-annual-gratitude.md

 ## Coffee

-To stay _woke_, I rabbit-holed into home-espresso making (like many of my tech friends), and as a result, I can now make a great cup with pretty cheap components (basic delonghi dedica + non-pressurized portafilter + a good hand-grinder), given good beans.
-While the famous [hoffmann](https://www.youtube.com/@jameshoffmann) was helpful for his insights into coffee science, nowadays the routine has kicked in, and the [joffman](https://www.youtube.com/@hamesjoffmann) parody channel is more amusing.
+To stay _woke_, I rabbit-holed into home-espresso making (like many of my tech friends), and am now able make a great cup with pretty cheap components (basic delonghi dedica + non-pressurized portafilter + a grinder), given good beans as a result.
+While the famous [hoffmann](https://www.youtube.com/@jameshoffmann) (or [joffman](https://www.youtube.com/@hamesjoffmann)) was helpful for his insights into coffee science, I did not need to min-max this.
+That said, fun side-project.

-While it is fun to try to replicate the perfect asian dirty coffee, or a thai style es-yen, most of the time I just pull a shot, ice it, and pour over some oatly for a great lazy iced latte.
+I occasionally try to replicate the perfect asian dirty coffee, or a thai style es-yen, but most of the time I just pull a shot, ice it, and pour over some oatly for a great lazy iced latte.

 ## Open Source